lathika-sunder/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Mirudhula D
+Developed by: LATHIKA SUNDER
-RegisterNumber: 212221230060
+RegisterNumber: 212221230054
 */
 ```
 ```